Mexico's leading presidential candidate is stopped by masked men at checkpoint

 En un hecho inédito, un grupo de encapuchados intercepta a la candidata @Claudiashein.
 Le piden se acuerde de la #Sierra de #Chiapas y de la gente pobre.
 El incidente se presentó en el tramo carretero a #Motozintla y significó un susto para el convoy de la comitiva y la #Prensa pic.twitter.com/Hb89W5olZ7— Gabriela Coutiño (@GabyCoutino) April 22, 2024

-In video of the encounter, Sheinbaum, who is on track to become Mexico's first female president, looks on as one man tells her: "When you get to power, remember the mountains, remember the poor people.
+In video of the encounter, Sheinbaum — a front-runner in the polls — looks on as one man tells her: "When you get to power, remember the mountains, remember the poor people.
 That's all we have to say.
 We are not against the government; we are here so you see the disaster that is Comalapa."

 So, who were these mysterious people in masks?
 Latinus, an online news site that was there when it happened, says they are "autodefensas," armed civilians who patrol their communities.